Updated June 8, 2023

-- Since the bond return is already pre-specified and it won’t be sold in between maturities hence any bad news won’t affect much of the price of these bonds.
+- Since they pre-specify the bond return and won’t sell it between maturities, any bad news won’t affect the bond prices much.

-- Investors or companies which are buying these securities can easily identify their investment portfolio based on these bonds because they know expected returns from these bonds in the coming years, and their portfolio also can be diversifiable since these bonds are less riskier and having a lesser beta.
+- Investors or companies buying these securities can quickly identify their investment portfolio based on these bonds because they know the expected returns from these bonds in the coming years, and their portfolios also can be diversifiable since these bonds are less riskier and have a lesser beta.

 - These securities can be used to hedge against market fluctuations.

 Below are the disadvantages of held-to-maturity securities:

 - These securities are not good for the liquidity of the company.
-Since companies have decided to hold these till the end of maturity, hence they cannot be sold for cash before maturity.
+Since companies have decided to hold these until maturity, they cannot sell them for cash before maturity.

 Held to maturity securities’ positive or negative side depends on what the investor wants to achieve.
-If an investor wants to hedge its portfolio and is ok with locking in its securities for the long term, then it is a positive thing, but if that same investor needs some cash in the near term, then these securities can be a pain because these won’t be able to get sold before maturity.
+If an investor wants to hedge its portfolio and is ok with locking in its securities long-term, it is positive.
+Still, if that same investor needs some cash soon, these securities can be a pain because they won’t be able to sell before maturity.

 This has been a guide to Held to Maturity Security.
 Here we have discussed the concept of Held to Maturity Security with the help of an example.
 You may also look at the following articles: